Basic Dowsing Lesson

 3) Relax, calm your breathing, and facilitate the dowsing brainwave state by focusing your attention on the area on your forehead that is just between your eyebrows.

-After you are prepared to dowse, take your pendulum and hold the cord or chain between your thumb and index finger as show in the photo.
-Force the pendulum into a forward swing, 45° to the right, and say out loud, "This is my 'READY' position"--meaning you are now ready to seek an answer to a question through the dowsing process.
+Senzar Learning Center dowsing pendulum After you are prepared to dowse, take your pendulum and hold the cord or chain between your thumb and index finger as show in the photo.
+Keeping the chain length between your fingers and the pendulum fairly short will help facilitate easier and faster dowsing responses.
+Without looking directly at the pendulum (look at it through the corner of your eye with your peripheral vision), force the pendulum into a forward swing, 45 degrees to the right, and say out loud, "This is my 'READY' position"--meaning you are now ready to seek an answer to a question through the dowsing process.

 Next, force the pendulum into a forward swing, straight away from your body.
 Say "This is my 'YES' response".